• Feb 21, 2025

 Things to do: Skiing, hiking, camping, and visiting temples and lakes

-19. Ranikhet, Uttrakhand
+19. Ranikhet, Uttarakhand

 Ranikhet, in Uttarakhand, is famous for its temples, dams, views, and museums.
 It is a hill station and cantonment town near Almora Town.
-It is known for its views of the Himalayas; hundreds of bells adorn Jhula Devi Temple, dedicated to the Hindi goddess Durga.
+It is known for its views of the Himalayas; hundreds of bells adorn Jhula Devi Temple, dedicated to the Hindu goddess Durga.

 Best time to visit: March to June